qelectrotech/qelectrotech-doc/source/index.rst

 .. _home:

 =============================================
-Welcome to the QET Wiki!
+Welcome to the QET Documentation
 =============================================

 What is QET?